KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 The View was tested straightforwardly by measuring it's actual output with the expected output.

-We also wrote an integration test for our Stock Program at test/stock/controller/BasicStockControllerIntegrationTest This test simulates user interactions with the stock program, including user inputs and navigation through the application.
-It tests the entire MVC architecture, making real API calls and generating actual output.
-This ensures that all components work together seamlessly and the program functions as intended.
+Finally, we wrote an integration test for our Stock Program at test/stock/controller/BasicStockControllerIntegrationTest This test simulates user interactions with the stock program, including user inputs and navigation through the application.
+It tests the entire MVC architecture, making real API calls and generating actual output, ensuring there the user experience is smooth.